 Additionally, your systems integration service provider will need to consider security.
 There is an added risk when potentially-sensitive information is transferred from one platform to another.
 An enterprise software platform also includes multiple user roles.
 These are used to restrict users from accessing more data than is required to fulfill their role.
 A good system integration development company will work with your business to understand what user roles will best suit your unique needs, while protecting sensitive data.

-When you work with 7T, you can also move forward with total confidence knowing that we routinely work with emerging, cutting-edge technologies such as Predictive Analytics (PA) and Augmented Reality (AR).
+When you work with 7T, you can also move forward with total confidence knowing that we routinely work with emerging, cutting-edge technologies such as data lake creation tools and Augmented Reality (AR).
 SevenTablets is headquartered in Dallas, Texas, with regional offices located in Houston and Chicago.
 Our clientele spread across the globe, so if you’re seeking assistance with a system integration project, or want to develop a custom ERP platform, CRM, enterprise mobile app or another piece of custom software, contact the team at SevenTablets today.